 WELL 7 IRON & MANGANESE MITIGATION project

-Madison Water Utility has formed a Citizens Advisory Panel (CAP) for this project and worked closely with this group to develop and refine this project.
-A public meeting will be held before construction begins and a neighborhood open house will be held following construction.
-If you would like to participate in this process for this or any other project, please contact us at 608-266-4651 or email@example.com.
+A neighborhood open house will be held following construction.
+If you would like to participate in our Citizen Advisory Process for this or any other project, please contact us at (608) 266-4651 or email@example.com.

 FREQUENTLY ASKED QUESTIONS: